CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 });
 ```

-`toEqualEpsilon` is a custom Jasmine matcher that the Cesium tests add.
+`toEqualEpsilon` is a custom Jasmine matcher that the CesiumJS tests add.
 See [Specs/addDefaultMatchers.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Specs/addDefaultMatchers.js) for all the custom matchers.
 In general, all test utility functions are in files in the `Specs` root directory.

 For more on comparing floating-point numbers, see [Comparing Floating Point Numbers, 2012 Edition](https://randomascii.wordpress.com/2012/02/25/comparing-floating-point-numbers-2012-edition/).